Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 As shown in Fig. \ref{fig:system}, we consider an EIH-empowered $\textbf{SC}^3$ system, where $K$ field robots are assisted by the EIH to perform mission-critical tasks.
-The UAV-mounted EIH incorporates a remote sensing module, an MEC server, and a communication module to synergistically integrate sensing, computing, and communication functions.
-Due to the limited computing capability on the EIH, part of the sensor data will be offloaded to the cloud center through the satellite.
+The UAV-mounted EIH incorporates a remote sensor, an MEC server, and a communication module to synergistically integrate sensing, computing, and communication functions.
+Due to the limited computing capability on the EIH, part of the sensor data will be offloaded to the cloud server through the satellite.

 The EIH directs the field robots by forming $\textbf{SC}^3$ closed loops.
 In each loop, the remote sensor captures the states of the controlled object.
-The sensor data is then processed on the MEC server or on the cloud to judge the situation and make corresponding control commands.
+The sensor data is then processed in the MEC server or the cloud to judge the situation and make corresponding control commands.
 Next, the communication module sends these commands to the field robots.
-The field robots follow the received commands to handle its object.
+The field robots follow the received commands to handle their object.
 The whole process is performed periodically.
 In the following, we will detail the models of different parts of the $\textbf{SC}^3$ loop.